Blog

 What Are Credit Freezes?

-Credit freezes provide protection against identity theft and fraud.
+Credit freezes protect against identity theft and fraud.
 When you freeze your credit, it prevents anyone from accessing information such as credit reports and social security information until you unfreeze your account.

 Placing a freeze on your credit is an excellent method of identity theft protection.
 Since all credit applications begin by looking at your credit score and report, a credit freeze will prevent cybercriminals from opening unauthorized accounts in your name.